Skvare/com.skvare.cmsuser/README.md

 ## Usage
 * `Administer CiviCRM` -> `CMS User Setting` (`/civicrm/admin/cmsuser`)
-* Configure the Setting form.
+* Configure the Settings form.
-     > Click on Help icon for more additional information of each field.
+     > Click on the Help icon for more information on each field.

-* You can configure this extension for 2 way users.
+* You can configure this extension for two-way users.
-    * Creating Immediate users through a post hook when any contact gets added to either Group or Tag.
+    * Creating immediate users through a post hook when any contact gets added to either group or tag.

-    * And using Scheduled Jobs, which fetch the contact from Group and/or Tag, and create a user for each contact.
+    * And using scheduled jobs, which fetch the contact from the group and/or tag and create a user for each contact.

-* Due to any reason the user is not created then we add an Activity record of type `User Account Creation` with `Failed` status.
-We retry upto 4 attempt, there after Contact gets removed from the Group/Tag itself without creating a user account.
+* Due to any reason the user is not created, we add an activity record of type `User Account Creation` with a `Failed` status.
+We retry up to four attempts after Contact gets removed from the group or tag itself without creating a user account.

-* If a user is created successfully then a new activity of type `User Account Creation` is created with `Completed` Status.
+* If a user is created successfully, then a new activity of type `User Account Creation` is created with a `Completed` status.